alcaloke/eagletv/about.md

 <img src='/assets/images/eagleLogo.gif' class='img-fluid'>

-Eagle & Eagle is a London-based production company specialising in distinctive documentaries, drama and educational programmes.
-We are no longer in production.
-Here are some of our previous projects:
+Eagle & Eagle was launched in 1989 as a television production company specialising in distinctive documentaries, drama and educational programmes.

+More recently the company has been expanding its interests into fine art and fashion.

+The company’s television productions include:

 _**Mike the Midwife**_, the outrageous brainchild of writer Brian Thompson and part-time standup comedian TC Jefferson